jerinpetergeorge/python-json-logger/README.md

 # python-json-logger
-an expansion to the existing python logger
+An extension of Python's built-in logger